nathan-mc/watercool.info/src/content/blog/cpu-block.md

 ---

 **CPU BLOCK**
-The most important part that
+The most important thing to figure out when you are looking to purhcase a CPU block is your CPU socket.
+Generally, when you puchase a block it will list the compatible sockets, instead of all of the CPUs that it will fit.